SmolEpsilon/tumors-numsim/README.md

 # tumors-numsim
-Simulation of brain tumor growth using numerical methods
+Simulation of brain tumor growth using finite differences